Juliiis/Virtual-Diary-Project/README.md

   # Backend

-- Start with backend and mysql (the same).
+- Start with backend and mysql.

 [] Use Postman to confirm that you have completed these correctly.
 You can test your API in `http://localhost:5000/api`